great-expectations/great_expectations/docs/docusaurus/docs/core/run_validations/create_a_validation_definition.md

 1. Retrieve an Expectation Suite with Expectations.

-   Update the value of `suite_name` in the following code with the name of your Expectation Suite.
+   Update the value of `expectation_suite_name` in the following code with the name of your Expectation Suite.
 Then execute the code to retrieve that Expectation Suite:

    ```python title="Python" name="docs/docusaurus/docs/core/run_validations/_examples/create_a_validation_definition.py - retrieve an Expectation Suite"
    ```